PopovEvgeniy/ecdp/readme.txt

-                                              EASY CD PLAYER
+                                              Easy CD player

-                                               Version 0.8.5
+                                               Version 0.9

                                  This software was made by Popov Evgeniy Alekseyevich

 System requirements

-Windows XP or higher.
+Windows 95 or higher.
 Any CD-ROM.
 Any sound card.

 Program description

-EASY CD PLAYER is a simple audio CD player for Microsoft Windows.
+This program is a simple audio CD player for Microsoft Windows.

 License